 - This event has passed.

-For more information on this webinar or future community programs at York Hospital, please contact the Community Relations office at 207-351-2385 or [email protected]
+For more information on this program or future community lectures at York Hospital, please contact the Community Relations office at 207-351-2385 or [email protected]

 For more information on the hospital’s programs and services, or to schedule an appointment, visit yorkhospital.com or call 207-752-8642.

 Molly Buzdon, MD: Dr. Buzdon received both her BS and MD at the University of Michigan and is fellowship trained in minimally invasive surgery from the University of Maryland Medical System.